sherpa/sherpa/docs/developer/index.rst

    Python (``sherpa/astro/xspec/__init__.py``).
 The Python code lacks documentation and some values either need adding (e.g. the Sherpa version) or lnks checked and possibly updated (due to the way that XSPEC models are documented).
+The compiled code can likely be ignored since `update_xspec_functions.py` should be all that is needed, but it is displayed as a safety check.

 #. ``scripts/update_xspec_docs.py``